 If you break or damage your Watch, Apple are pretty cool with things if you’ve got AppleCare+.
 Back in February, my Ceramic Series 3 developed a fault, and within two days they’d sent me another one.

 The process to switch the Watches around after that is pretty simple:

 Remove the older Watch from the "Find My iPhone" service.
-You can do that using the "Find iPhone" app on your iPhone (by selecting the Watch and choosing "Erase Watch", or by using the "Find My iPhone" site).
+You can do that using the "Find iPhone" app on your iPhone (by selecting the Watch and choosing "Erase Watch", or by using the "Find My" site).

 Unpair the older Watch.
 There's no need to explicitly create a backup, as your iPhone automatically saves a backup of your old Apple Watch when you unpair it.

 The older Watch will reset and erase itself.
 Once that's done, power it off.